-This form is to be used by the Ministry of Fisheries to screen potential environmental and social safeguards issues in subprojects, determine the level of risk and the type instrument to be prepared or follow-up action to be taken.
+This form is to be used by the Ministry of Fisheries to screen potential environmental and social safeguards issues in subprojects, determine the level of risk, and the type instrument to be prepared or follow-up action to be taken.

 This form is for all 'other' activities not already screened in the ESMF.
-Before screening, check that the activity is not listed in Ineligible Activity List (Table 2 in the ESMF).
+Before screening, check that the activity is not listed in Table 2 - Ineligible Activity List of the ESMF.